MeetInVR Is Closing on April 30, 2026: What This Means for Your Team

 2. Enterprise Security and Data Sovereignty

-RAUM is GDPR-native by architecture, not by policy add-on.
+Data sovereignty is non-negotiable for enterprise teams — and RAUM treats it that way.
+European infrastructure, a closed environment, and no third-party data routing mean internal company data stays internal.
 For teams that hesitated on MeetInVR over data governance questions, that friction disappears at the structural level.
 Made in Germany means this is not a compliance checkbox ticked after the fact — it is built into the platform from the ground up.

 3. Hardware Compatibility — No Fleet Replacement